Identifying vital nodes through augmented random walks on higher-order networks: Preliminaries

 \subsection{Network Descriptors}

 Networks (or Graphs) provide a powerful framework for elucidating complex systems, and mathematically, they can be represented as a tuple $G=(V, E)$, where $V$ denotes a collection of nodes (or vertices) and $E$ represents a set of edges connecting nodes in $V$.
 Different nodes play significantly different roles owing to the ubiquitous existence of the heterogeneous connectivities of complex networks.
 Various centrality metrics are usually used to quantify the importance of nodes from different perspectives.
 Table \ref{index_intro} summarizes five classic centrality measures and their calculation methods.
+Further elaboration on cutting-edge techniques is deferred to Supplementary Information Section 3.
 However, research on the problem of node ranking in higher-order networks has only recently commenced.
 We will use the bipartite graph to represent higher-order networks more clearly, and then study the problem of node ranking in higher-order networks.
 We proceed to introduce the concepts and notions of bipartite graphs and simplicial complexes, a typical representation of higher-order networks.

-\textbf{Bipartite graphs} \cite{zha2001bipartite}, also called two-model networks, are characterized by two disparate sets of nodes, wherein connections are exclusively permitted between nodes belonging to different sets.
-Mathematically, a bipartite graph can be represented by an incidence matrix $B$, a logical matrix that shows the relationship between two sets of objects.
-Suppose bipartite graph $\mathcal{G}_b$ is composed of two distinct node sets $\mathcal{U}$ and $\mathcal{V}$, then $B_{ij}=1$ refers to there exists an edge from node $i\in \mathcal{V}$ to node $j \in \mathcal{U}$.
+\textbf{Bipartite graphs} \cite{zha2001bipartite}, also referred to as \del{called} two-model networks, are characterized by two disparate sets of nodes, wherein connections are exclusively permitted between nodes belonging to different sets.
+Mathematically, a bipartite graph can be represented by an incidence matrix $B$. \del{, a logical matrix that shows the relationship between two sets of objects.} Suppose that the bipartite graph $\mathcal{G}_b$ is composed of two distinct node sets $\mathcal{U}$ and $\mathcal{V}$, then $B_{ij}=1$ signifies the existence of \del{refers to there exists} an edge from node $i\in \mathcal{V}$ to node $j \in \mathcal{U}$.
 In this article, we focus on the undirected networks only, thus $B_{ij}=B_{ji}$.
-In practice, there are plenty of empirical examples, such as user-commodity bipartite graphs \cite{zhou2007bipartite,ren2014avoiding} and author-paper bipartite graphs \cite{zeng2017science}.
+Notably, the utility of bipartite graphs has recently been demonstrated in effectively modeling higher-order interactions \cite{ISMnet}.
+In practice, there are plenty of empirical examples, such as bipartite user-commodity \del{bipartite} graphs \cite{zhou2007bipartite,ren2014avoiding} and bipartite author-paper \del{bipartite} graphs \cite{zeng2017science}.